Flagro/ParallelTasks/README.md

 # ParallelTasks
-This repository contains the implementation of tasks i got as homework for a job appliance for C++ developer with parallel CPU/GPU development tools stack.
+This repository contains implementations of tasks I received as homework for a job application as a C++ developer specializing in parallel CPU/GPU development.

 ## The tasks i was given
 ### Task1 - compression of integers with CPU